MicrosoftDocs/bingmaps-docs/BingMaps/articles/accessing-the-bing-maps-rest-services-using-php.md

 -   France (FR)

- If you want to geocode addresses in a country other than one of the ones mentioned above, you must use an unformatted query string as discussed in the next section of this article.The general URI format for geocoding by address using the Locations API is as follows:
+ If you want to geocode addresses in a country/region other than one of the ones mentioned above, you must use an unformatted query string as discussed in the next section of this article.The general URI format for geocoding by address using the Locations API is as follows:

  The general URI format for geocoding by address using the Locations API is as follows: